Timeline of the Firmament

 - 2080: A failed asteroid mining facility is converted into the Beyonder: a secure vault containing seeds, embryos and other samples of Terran life - including humans.
 Its purpose is to safeguard against the growing risk of climate change.
 Even if Earth is destroyed, the life that evolved there will be ready for restoration.

-- 2100: Sparked by the ongoing environmental collapse on Earth, a diplomatic incident on the Martian Colony sparks thermonuclear war.
+- 2100: Sparked by the ongoing environmental collapse on Earth, a diplomatic incident on the Martian Colony marks the first in a series of escalations that will ultimately result in thermonuclear war.

 - 2125: Twenty-five years later, Earth is crippled and dying, and can barely be considered a spacefaring civilisation.
 The Martian Colony has collapsed without logistic support, and is all but gone.